JavRedstone/Small-Project-Repos/Monkeytype_Autotype/README.md

 Steps:

+*BEFORE FOLLOWING THESE STEPS, MAKE SURE YOU HAVE PYTHON INSTALLED AND THAT YOU HAVE INSTALLED `pyautogui` VIA `pip install pyautogui`*

 1. Open the inspect window on monkeytype, switch to console view, and paste in the code from `monkeytype_autotype.js`, press enter.
 2. Copy the output (Make sure not to copy) the debugger number (e.g.: VM36:8).